jmiramont/collab-benchmark-template/README.md

 >conda deactivate
 >```

-Benchmarking Matlab-implemented methods is possible thanks to the incorporated [Matlab's Python engine](https://fr.mathworks.com/help/matlab/matlab-engine-for-python.html), that allows communication between python and a Matlab's session.
-This module's version must be compatible with your local Matlab installation, please  [modify the dependencies for this package accordingly](#adding-dependencies).
+Benchmarking MATLAB-implemented methods is possible thanks to the incorporated [Matlab's Python engine](https://fr.mathworks.com/help/matlab/matlab-engine-for-python.html), that allows communication between `Python` and a `MATLAB`/`Octave` session.
+This module's version must be compatible with your local `MATLAB` installation, please [modify the dependencies for this package accordingly](#adding-dependencies).
-Additionally, Matlab's Python engine is only compatible with certain Python versions, depending on the local Matlab installation you are running.
+Additionally, `matlabengine` is only compatible with certain `Python` versions, depending on the local `MATLAB` installation you are running.
 [Check that your versions of matlab and Python are compatible](https://www.mathworks.com/content/dam/mathworks/mathworks-dot-com/support/sysreq/files/python-compatibility.pdf).

 You can now add your new method.
 You can run the benchmarks with only new added approaches.
 However, if you want to reproduce the current results, [you will need extra dependencies](#reproducing-current-benchmarks).

 ## Adding a new method to benchmark

 Whether your method is implemented in Python or Matlab, you must create a new ```.py``` file the name of which must start with *method_* and have certain content to be automatically discovered by the toolbox.
 The purpose of this file is to encapsulate your method in a new class.
 This is much easier than it sounds :).
 To make it simpler, [a file called *method_new_basic_template.py* is made available](./new_method_example/method_new_basic_template.py) (for Python users) which you can use as a template.
 You just have to fill in the parts that implement your method.
-Matlab users can also find a template [here](./new_method_example/method_new_basic_template_matlab.py), as well as Octave users [here](./new_method_example/method_new_basic_template_octave.py)
+Matlab users can also find a template [here](./new_method_example/method_new_basic_template_matlab.py), as well as `Octave` users [here](./new_method_example/method_new_basic_template_octave.py)
 A new method can then be tested against others by adding this file into the folder [src/methods](./src/methods).
 We shall see how to do this using a template file in the following sections.

 ### Python-based methods